Graduate Certificate in Environmental Humanities

 Students who are pursuing the certificate are expected to update their progress in the Graduate Certificate Requirements Checklist once a semester.
 Students must log into Yale’s CAS system to update the form.

-Note: The Graduate Certificate is not available to masters students at the present time.
+Note: The Graduate Certificate is not available to masters students in the Graduate School of Arts and Sciences at the present time.

 Requirements of the Graduate Certificate in the Environmental Humanities